DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 # I) CTC

-i) A CTC model is essentially an 'acoustic-only' model. ii) consists of an encoder forming hidden-state representations from audio inputs. iii) A linear layer maps the hidden-states to characters. iv) The system bases its predictions almost entirely on the acoustic input (phonetic sounds of the audio).
+i.
+A CTC model is essentially an 'acoustic-only' model. ii. consists of an encoder forming hidden-state representations from audio inputs. iii) A linear layer maps the hidden-states to characters. iv) The system bases its predictions almost entirely on the acoustic input (phonetic sounds of the audio).
 v) There is a tendency to transcribe the audio in a phonetic way (e.g., CHRISTMAUS).